Basilica of Saint-Denis: The Carolingian church

-During his second coronation at Saint-Denis, King Pepin the Short made a vow to rebuild the old abbey.
+During his second coronation at Saint-Denis after Soissons, King Pepin the Short made a vow to rebuild the old abbey.
 The first church mentioned in the chronicles was begun in 754 and completed under Charlemagne, who was present at its consecration in 775.
-By 832 the abbey had been granted a remunerative whaling concession on the Cotentin Peninsula.
+By 832, the abbey had been granted a remunerative whaling concession on the Cotentin Peninsula.

 According to one of the abbey's many foundation myths a leper, who was sleeping in the nearly completed church the night before its planned consecration, witnessed a blaze of light from which Christ, accompanied by St. Denis and a host of angels, emerged to conduct the consecration ceremony himself.
 Before leaving, Christ healed the leper, tearing off his diseased skin to reveal a perfect complexion underneath.
 A mis-shapen patch on a marble column was said to be the leper's former skin, which stuck there when Christ discarded it.
 Having been consecrated by Christ, the fabric of the building was itself regarded as sacred.

-Most of what is now known about the Carolingian church at St Denis resulted from a lengthy series of excavations begun under the American art historian Sumner McKnight Crosby in 1937.
+Most of what is now known about the Carolingian church at Saint-Denis resulted from a lengthy series of excavations begun under the American art historian Sumner McKnight Crosby in 1937.
 The structure altogether was about eighty meters long, with an imposing facade, a nave divided into three sections by two rows of marble columns, a transept, and apse and at the east end.
 During important religious celebrations, the interior of the church was lit with 1250 lamps.
 Beneath the apse, in imitation of St. Peter's in Rome, a crypt was constructed, with a Confession, or martyr's chapel, in the center.
 Inside this was a platform on which the sarcophagus of Denis was displayed, with those of his companions Rusticus and Eleutherus on either side.
 Around the platform was a corridor where pilgrims could circulate, and bays with windows.
 Traces of painted decoration of this original crypt can be seen in some of the bays.

 The crypt was not large enough for the growing number of pilgrims who came, so in about 832 the abbot Hilduin built a second crypt, to the west of the first, and a small new chapel dedicated to the Virgin Mary was constructed next to the apse.
 The new crypt was extensively rebuilt under Suger in the 12th century.